soruaaa/cityengine_for_unreal/README.md

 As input the plugin requires rule packages (RPK) which are authored in CityEngine.
 An RPK includes assets and a CGA rule file which encodes an architectural style.
 The download section below provides links to the several RPKs which can be used out-of-the-box.

-The latest release is available in the [downloads section on GitHub](https://github.com/Esri/vitruvio/releases/latest).
-Please refer to the [installation guide](doc/installation.md) for installation instructions.
-Examples can be downloaded from [ArcGIS CityEngine for Unreal Engine page](https://esri.github.io/cityengine/vitruvio#examples).

 ![City generated using ArcGIS CityEngine for Unreal Engine](doc/img/vitruvio_paris.jpg)

 ## Documentation